infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/International - Service Providers to CCIs/Health Care Issues for Children and Adolescents in Foster Care and Kinship Care (USA).md

 ### Child welfare professional/case workers

-- The child welfare professional is ultimately responsible for obtaining and making the child&#39;s health information available.
+- The child welfare professional is ultimately responsible for obtaining and making the child's health information available.
 - Child welfare professionals can assist with determining who has the authority to consent for health care services on behalf of a child and familiarize pediatricians with specific consent guidelines, including those regarding the prescription of psychotropic medications, when applicable.
 - The child welfare caseworker is also responsible for ensuring that the pediatrician has all needed health information.
 - Child welfare caseworkers are also ultimately responsible for ensuring that children in foster care receive all appropriate and recommended healthcare.
-- Child welfare professionals should incorporate the results and recommendations of comprehensive assessments into the child&#39;s court approved social service case plan (often called the permanency plan) to ensure that the multiple health needs of children and adolescents in foster care are addressed.
+- Child welfare professionals should incorporate the results and recommendations of comprehensive assessments into the child's court approved social service case plan (often called the permanency plan) to ensure that the multiple health needs of children and adolescents in foster care are addressed.

 ### Foster parents:

 - Foster parents remain the major therapeutic intervention of the foster care system.
 Stable placement with a warm, nurturing, empathic, attuned caregiver is ideal.
 - The foster/kinship home environment, stability in a placement, kinship placement, an empathic relationship among foster caregivers and birth parents, and consistent quality visitation have been shown to improve (or are recommended by experts to improve) child outcomes.
-- Evidence indicates that foster parents and caseworkers may not fully appreciate all of a child&#39;s health conditions and lack the expertise to access and negotiate a complex health care system on behalf of children with significant needs.
+- Evidence indicates that foster parents and caseworkers may not fully appreciate all of a child's health conditions and lack the expertise to access and negotiate a complex health care system on behalf of children with significant needs.

 ### Medical Home:

 - For children entering foster care, enrollment in a medical home is imperative to ensure the receipt of high-quality, comprehensive, coordinated health care that is continuous over time, compassionate, culturally competent, family centered, and child focused.
-- The medical home can create a foster care–friendly environment by obtaining a copy of signed consents from the foster care agency and maintaining them as a part of the child&#39;s health record, having contact information for the child&#39;s caseworker in the child&#39;s chart, and sending a summary of the health visit that includes immunizations and other recommendations to the child&#39;s caseworker after each health care encounter.
+- The medical home can create a foster care–friendly environment by obtaining a copy of signed consents from the foster care agency and maintaining them as a part of the child's health record, having contact information for the child's caseworker in the child's chart, and sending a summary of the health visit that includes immunizations and other recommendations to the child's caseworker after each health care encounter.
 - A way to create a foster care–friendly office is to familiarize staff with the effects of childhood trauma so that all staff members provide trauma informed care and use trauma informed language.
-- The pediatric medical home can schedule more frequent health visits for children and adolescents in foster care to monitor the child&#39;s ongoing health needs and treatment, given the complexity of their health issues
+- The pediatric medical home can schedule more frequent health visits for children and adolescents in foster care to monitor the child's ongoing health needs and treatment, given the complexity of their health issues

 ## Recommendations by AAP: